SidraMasood98/Operators-and-BMI-calculator/README.md

-# Arithmetic-operations-and-BMI-calculator
+# operators-and-BMI-calculator in typescript and node js
-in this repository I have solved arithmetic operations and BMI calculations on typescript and js
+in this repository I have solved all operations and BMI calculations on typescript and js